MeasureTheFuture/scout/README.md

 	* ~~Make sure all the metadata fields are populated in the scene when tracking people (frame times).~~
 	* ~~Make sure the calibration frame is always the one first pushed into the foreground subtractor.~~
 	* Look at using the calibration frame to 'refresh' the foreground subtractor.
+		* Calibration frame of foreground subtractor could also be periodically updated when we have no
+		* people detected in the frame (to compensate for subtle lighting changes).
 	* ~~Remove debug code from monitor, or add an optional flag for including it.~~
 * ~~Cleanup up the OpenCV bindings, and bundle them with the other third party-dependencies.~~
 * ~~Update compilation / installation instructions to suit.~~
 * Build a couple more test datasets that are a bit more complicated (multiple people popping in and out of the frame).
 * Do some more testing on the Edison.
 I have been just developing locally on my laptop.
+	* Setup a test with mothership on laptop, and latest code running on Edison.
+	* Long running tests / memory leaks and any other hardware issues.
+	* Multiple people testing.
 * Start implementing the communication protocol with the mothership.
 	* ~~Need to store the mothership ip address/endpoint in the configuration.~~
 	* Need to write tests for inbound API.
-	* Expand calibrate GET request to accept parameters (that can be adjusted on the scout).
+	* ~~Expand calibrate GET request to accept parameters (that can be adjusted on the scout).~~
 	* ~~Need to implement calibrate response -> transmit calibration frame to the mothership.~~
+	* Go over protocol document and double check that I'm sending everything that needs to be transmitted.
+		* Need to send version identifiers with all communication to the motherhsip.
+		* Need to include UUID with interactions transmitted to mothership.
+		* Health heart beat, is it going ahead?
+	* Look into some of the pathway optimisation stuff (to reduce data size of transmitted interactions).
 	* ~~Need to implement broadcasting of interactions to mothership.~~
 * ~~Generate UUID on initial startup, store as part of configuration.~~